-Most rock garden plants are sensitive to poor drainage and perish in any soil that is not fast-draining, although this does not necessarily mean they prefer dry soil.
+If you're going to add plants to rock gardens, you need to know that most are sensitive to poor drainage and perish in any soil that is not fast-draining, although this does not necessarily mean they prefer dry soil.
 They do best in moist but well-drained soil with a low to moderate nutrient content, and will rot in rich or damp soil.
 Amend all but gravelly soil before installing the rocks to make it more fast-draining, then fill in around the rocks with a soil mix made from one-third coarse sand, fine gravel, or stone chips; one-third peat or composted leaves; and one-third loamy soil.

 True alpine plants are native to mountainous regions above the tree line and are adapted to harsh growing conditions.
 They form neat buns and mats of foliage and grow slowly, often producing gorgeous flowers.
 Alpine plants may be fussy about their growing conditions.
-But many other dwarf and low-growing plants provide the look of an alpine meadow without making difficult demands on the gardener (see next page).
+But many other dwarf and low-growing plants that you choose to add to rock gardens provide the look of an alpine meadow without making difficult demands on the gardener (see next page).
 Once you have mastered them, you can move on to growing more esoteric specialty plants.

-Be sure to choose plants that are in scale with the size of your rock garden and the rocks in it.
+Be sure to choose add plants to a rock garden that are in scale with the size of both your landscape and the stones in it.
 Plant a small rock garden with fine-textured small plants and very dwarf conifers.
 A large-scale garden can accommodate larger dwarf conifers.
 Arrange plants naturally so they spill down the hillside and nestle around the rocks.
 In nature, alpine plants grow right next to a rock, enjoying extra water from runoff and a bit of shade from the rock's small shadow.
 Position your plants accordingly, planting the root ball directly at the base of a rock.

 Dwarf conifers add dimension and year-round greenery to a rock garden, where they imitate the contorted specimens found on windswept mountain peaks.
 Choose columnar, rounded, and spreading shapes to add interest to the garden, but position them artfully to avoid the look of a collection.